sinadaryaei/c0523-code-solutions/javascript-timers/javascript-timers-quiz-notes.md

   `setTimeout();` method being used to delay the execution of JavaScript function.

 - How can you set up a function to be called repeatedly without using a loop?
+  `setInterval();` method is used to repeatedly call a function with a fixed time delay between each call.

 - What is the default time delay if you omit the `delay` parameter from `setTimeout()` or `setInterval()`?
+  It defaults to 0.

 - What do `setTimeout()` and `setInterval()` return?
+  The `setTimeout()` only executes the function onece the timer expires, and the `setInterval()` repeatedly calls the function or executes code snippet with a fixed time delay between each call.

 ## Notes